benmerckx/genes/readme.md

 - `-D genes.disable` disable genes completely (eg. to compare results to default haxe js generator)
 - `-D genes.no_extension` do not use the '.js' extension in import paths
+- `-D genes.disable_native_accessors` do not generate native getter/setters for properties

+### Metadata

+- `@:genes.disableNativeAccessors` on class level or field level to disable generation of native getter/setters for properties

 ## Dynamic imports